DevWolf31/Colo-Code/README.md

 My Colobot scripts and others things.

 ### Description
-- Bot
+##### Bot
-  - This is an utilities script for various types of bots.
-Contains fucnctions like:
+- This script contains functions for various types of bots.
+They are listed here:
     - Bot::AutoHeat() - _For any bots._
     - Bot::AutoCharge() - _For any bots._
     - Bot::AutoShield() - _For any bots._